[class Chondrichthyes subclass Elasmobranchii superorder

 Attribution-ShareAlike 3.0 Unported.

-have.
-Shark has connective tissue, distributed differently from land animals,
+tissue land animals have.
+Shark has connective tissue, distributed

-but connective tissue it is.
-Shark stays firm when cooked, so firm you may
+differently from land animals, but connective tissue it is.
+Shark stays

-need a knife to slice it.
-The texture is more like pork than like fish, and
+is more like pork than like fish, and the flavor somewhere between pork

-the flavor somewhere between pork and fish.
-The steaks shown in the photo
+and fish.
+The steaks shown in the photo are from thresher shark.

-Shark liver oil from cold water sharks has long been harvested for dietary supplements and has long been a primary source of vitamins A and D. It is also a source for alkylglycerols (also found in mother's milk and bone marrow) pristane, squalene, omega-3 fatty acids, triglycerides, glycerol ethers, and fatty alcohols.
+Shark liver oil from cold water sharks has long been harvested for dietary supplements and has long been a primary source of vitamins A and D. It is also a source for alkylglycerols (also found in mother's milk and bone marrow), pristane, squalene, omega-3 fatty acids, triglycerides, glycerol ethers, and fatty alcohols.
 Studies of possible anti-cancer benefits are under way, but nothing conclusive so far.

 Shark cartilage has been claimed to fight cancerous tumors by slowing the growth of new blood vessels needed to supply the tumor.
 Most studies on this have been informal and inconclusive.
 Better studies are under way but most have so far shown no benefit.
 One study reported that a liquid extract had a positive effect but solid forms did not.